Maybe you’ve heard rumors of steak going from freezer, to grill, to plate within 30 minutes but didn’t quite believe anything good could come of it?

 The Pros of Grilling Frozen Steak

-Thermal protection for the inside of the meat is how Kim at ThermoWorks describes the way the frozen surface keeps the inside of the steak from overcooking.
+Thermal protection for the inside the meat is how Kim at ThermoWorks describes the way the frozen surface keeps the inside the steak from overcooking.

 Basically, the frozen outer layer absorbs much of the high heat of the grill, allowing the steak to cook through as it should — more heat on the outside, less on the inside.

 Avoid the gray band often seen on thawed meat.
 Usually an inch or so deep, this is the result of the protein fibers contracting, forcing water out of the meat — and all hopes of tender steak with it.